How can I communicate with my clients more effectively?

 We know that it is possible to deliver competitive and/or market intelligence with increasingly sophisticated systems.
 We are listening to our own clients who are demanding more system functionality, for example shared dashboards, information sharing and trend spotting.
 We all want to do more with the same information; how can it be repackaged, reimagined and relevant for everyone connected with the organisation - and beyond?

 What do you call ‘current awareness’?
 How are you currently sending news updates to clients?
-What current awareness problems are you looking to solve in 2019?
+What current awareness problems are you looking to solve during this crisis?